wanbint/0/_pages/cv.md

 ======
 * Ph.D. in Biomedical Engineering (Medical Physics), Stony Brook University, 2025 (expected)
 * M.S. in Nuclear Science and Technology, University of Science and Technology of China, 2020
-* B.S. in Nuclear Science and Technology, Sichuan University, 2017
+* B.S. in Nuclear Engineering and Technology, Sichuan University, 2017

 Work experience
 ======